 How do I know if I have adrenal issues?

-We assess your adrenal function as part of our initial consultations via both case history taking, symptom analysis and pathology testing.
-Depending on your situation we may request more specialist adrenal function tests, such as a 24-hour salivary adrenal function test (that you can do at home).
+We assess your adrenal function as part of our initial consultations via case history taking, symptom analysis and pathology testing.
+Depending on your situation, we may request more specialist adrenal function tests, such as a 24-hour salivary adrenal function test (that you can do at home).
 We also look at nutritional sufficiency (crucial for energy and brain function) as well as stress support, nervous system function, digestive health (heavily linked with mental health and fatigue) and thyroid function.
 Hormonal involvement and immune function are also assessed.